 The Art Writers Group (AWG) is a new association formed by Peter Stiles, Josephine Lanyon and Grace Davies.

-During 2017 Peter Stiles and Josephine Lanyon will run the Art Writers Programme (AWP) in three locations in the South West Region.
-The Art Writing Programme has been funded by Arts Council of England.
-The key ambitions of this series of residencies, lectures/events and peer to peer learning are to:
+During 2017 Peter Stiles and Josephine Lanyon ran the Art Writers Programme (AWP) in three locations in the South West Region.
+This programme was funded by Arts Council of England, Plymouth Arts Centre, Made in Plymouth, Tate St Ives, Newlyn Art Gallery, Arnolfini, Spike Island, U.W.E., Hestercombe and Visual Arts South West.
+The key ambitions of this series of residencies, lectures/events and peer to peer learning were to: